Top Ten Worst Things About Job Hunting

 Because for whatever reason, references are needed and hiring managers need their names, occupations, and contact information, which is honestly a bit invasive.
 The default choice would be previous managers, but what if those previous managers aren't working there anymore?

 Allow me to explain this one.
-Some of those that are consistently in demand of new employees seem to have good pay, but at the same time, require someone with over 5-6 years of experience in a certain field as well as a security clearance.
+Some of those consistently in demand of new employees seem to have good pay, but at the same time, require someone with over five to six years of experience in a certain field as well as a security clearance.
 While natural-born citizens tend to have the ability to attain a security clearance and respect their government, some hiring managers are looking for those with "active" clearances.

 Now let's go ahead and look at what's wrong here.
-Having 5 to 6 years of experience in something is pretty cool for those who have been working at a place for that long, but you'd think that the person who has had that much experience is already happy at the place where they got that experience.
-And if someone has an active clearance already, they too are happy enough to have gotten that clearance in the first place AND the position they were hired into.
+Having five to six years of experience in something is pretty cool for those who have been working at a place for that long, but you'd think that the person who has had that much experience is already happy at the place where they got that experience.
+And if someone has an active clearance already, they too are happy enough to have gotten that clearance in the first place and the position they were hired into.

 So, in the end, these particular jobs are usually left hanging on the advertisements forever, almost entirely because there is like a one-in-one-trillion chance that anyone would end up getting it.
 Either people just don't have the experience or clearance needed, or if they already have it, then chances are they are happy with the job they currently have.